sarvadnya2030/AIML-Pre-Interview-Task/README.md

-The dataset contains the following details about each student:

-gender

-race/ethnicity
+📂 Dataset

+Each student record includes:

+Features:

+Gender

+Race/Ethnicity

-parental level of education
+Parental level of education

-lunch
+Lunch

-test preparation course
+Test preparation course

-reading score
+Reading score

-writing score
+Writing score

-math score (this is the target you need to predict)

-You have two files:
+Target:

+Math score (to be predicted)

+Files provided:

-train.csv → For building your prediction model
+train.csv → Training data for model building

-test.csv → For testing and evaluating your model
+test.csv → Testing data for evaluation

-🛠️ Your Task
+🛠️ Task

-Use the training dataset to build a model that predicts Math score.
+Build a prediction model using the training dataset to estimate a student’s Math score.

-Test your model using the testing dataset.
+Evaluate your model on the testing dataset.

-Prepare a short PowerPoint (PPT) presentation to explain:
+Present findings in a short PowerPoint (PPT), covering:

-How you approached the problem,

-Your prediction results,

-Any insights you found.

-Remember: You only need to predict the Math score.
-The rest of the approach and solution is for you to figure out and present.
+Problem understanding & approach

+Model development (data prep, algorithms tried, final choice)

+Prediction results (evaluation metrics, sample predictions)

+Key insights or interesting patterns from the data

+👉 Your job: Accurately predict Math scores and clearly explain your process + insights.